BerliozFramework/BerliozDocs/guides/forms/collection.md

 | **max_elements** | int | *none* | The maximum number of elements in collection |
 | **type** | string | "collection" | The type name of collection (to personalize template) |

+## Creation of sub objects

+Use special option "data_type" in the prototype options to create the specified class object.
+Or use a closure in this option to create a dynamic object.

 ## JavaScript interaction

 A library is available to do interaction with JavaScript and user: https://github.com/BerliozFramework/Form.js